 If you are not sure if you have established nexus in New Mexico, you can usually get free help by contacting the New Mexico Tax and Revenue Department.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in New Mexico.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in New Mexico
+Special rules applying to New Mexico sales tax and use taxes?

 - Shipping is taxable.